How To Naturally Help A Low Libido

 Exercise is often recommended, particularly if you have a weak pelvic floor, so your doctor can help with pelvic floor exercises – you can find these online or use a pelvic floor exerciser.
 A recent study at the John Radcliffe Hospital in Oxford found that women who did specific pelvic exercises reported a 70 per cent improvement in their stress incontinence.
 If damage to the pelvic floor is severe then you may need some minor surgery to repair it.

-Also, the skin of the face and body generally lose firmness and moisture at menopause so women feel less attractive to themselves, and their partners.
-However, researchers at Reading University have identified proteins known as Matrixyl which, they say, can boost collagen production in the skin.
-Matrixyl is a key ingredient in antiaging skin creams and moisturisers so look for it in the ingredients list to help fight the signs of ageing.
+Also, the skin of the face and body generally lose firmness and moisture at menopause so women feel less attractive to themselves, and their partners so hormones can help there too.